muratk5n/thirdwave/en/README.md

 ---

-Once I heard that "ala Kärcher" stuff was still a hit in FR politics, I thought 'they are still regurgitating old stuff from Sarko days over there?'.
-That means nothing new is going on...
+Once I heard that "ala Kärcher" saying was still a hit in FR politics, I thought 'they are still regurgitating old stuff from Sarko days over there?'.
+That means nothing new is going on on the opposition side...
 Macron might just win this thing.

 ---